saipardhu/Sample-Data-Pipeline/README.md

 - added_data - Data that has been added to the MySQL table.
 - logs - Stores the logs of the process.

+***Note***

+If any issues are being experienced by Airflow.
+Please run the scripts individually as following in the order specified:

+1. Run the python script:

+- python get_s3data.py

+2. Run the bash script:

+- bash insert_to_sql.sh